The Legend of the Holy Grail: Was it a Drinking Horn?

 The concept of the Holy Grail is deeply entrenched in Christian and Celtic mythology, with the interpretation varying between them.

-From a Christian perspective, it's the last supper chalice, while Celtic mythology sees it as a cauldron of rebirth.
+From a Christian perspective, it’s the Last Supper chalice, while Celtic mythology sees it as a cauldron of rebirth.

 The Christian Interpretation